Queen of Cups

 Intuition, emotional depth, creativity, compassion.

-An deep understanding of yourself and others
+A deep understanding of yourself and others

-Inner happiness, peace and creativity
+Inner happiness, peace, and creativity

 Emotional healing and emotional growth.
 The nurturing of a mother.